hashgraph/hedera-protobufs-java/docs/NotNestedDoc.md

 <a name="SignatureList"></a>

 ### SignatureList
- The signatures corresponding to a KeyList of the same length.
+ The signatures corresponding to a KeyList of the same length.<BR>This message is deprecated and succeeded by SignaturePair and SignatureMap messages.

 | Field | Type | Description |   |
 | ----- | ---- | ----------- | - |